 In November 2021, the Omicron (B.1.1.529) variant was designated as the new variant of concern (VOC) and in January 2022 has become the dominant VOC globaly: it includes numerous mutations in the spike protein.
-Omicron is comprised of several genetically related sublineages, including BA.1, BA.2 and BA.3 [45, 46].
+Omicron is comprised of several genetically related sublineages, including BA.1, BA.2 and BA.3 [47, 48].
 Ongoing studies are evaluating the susceptibility of this VOC to the anti-SARS-CoV-2 mAbs.
 This variant is predicted to have markedly reduced susceptibility to some anti-SARS-CoV-2 mAb products, including bamlanivimab plus etesevimab and casirivimab plus imdevimab.

 Sotrovimab has substantially decreased in vitro activity against the Omicron BA.2 subvariant that has recently become the dominant subvariant.
 Based on in vitro data, bebtelovimab is expected to have activity against a broad range of SARS-CoV-2 variants, including the B.1.1.529 (Omicron) variant of concern (VOC) and its BA.1 and BA.2 sublineages.
+The same is true for Omicron subvariants BA.2.12.1 and BA.4/BA.5 sublineages.